nkchakra/Case_LFG/README.ISAAC.txt

+10/19/2018
+Gantt Chart says I should still be working on post functionality.
+Note that Gantt Chart says I shouldn't be working on implementing backend frontend communication until much much later, so for now should build post framework assuming we get object from backend.
+(I messed up last week by basically laying the groundwork for future work).
+What I have done this week is implement the post function so that it currently updates your website when you click submit.
+In the future, it should send it to the backend, retrieve the backend feed object and then post it on the feed.
+Updated Feed.js to list so that it becomes easier to read and concatenate onto later if need be.
+Following week will be putting all these modules together.
+Modified Post.js, Feed.js

 10/12/2018
 Gantt Chart says I should be working on Post functionality.
 Built the basic framework; since we don't have the main page built yet, wrote the post framework directly on the welcome page (will port over to main page when done).
 When the backend is set up ,I'll work on posting the data to the backend (I've set up framework for fetching data).